parfreylab/metagenome_assembly_pipeline/section_9/README.md

 echo -e "contig\taccession_id" > .temp && cat user_ko.txt >> .temp && mv .temp user_ko.txt
 ```

-This isn't necessary, and will actually cause an error when trying to import the annotations back to An'vio using `anvi-import-functions`.
+This isn't necessary, and will actually cause an error when trying to import the annotations back to Anvi'o using `anvi-import-functions`.
 Specifically, refer to this [issue][ghost-koala-parser-issue-link] to see the error.
 As a result, you can skip that step.

 ## Plotting the gene calls

-Once both COGs and KEGG functional annotations have been imported into An'vio, they can be exported bin by bin to make barplots.
+Once both COGs and KEGG functional annotations have been imported into Anvi'o, they can be exported bin by bin to make barplots.
 Custom scripts are available to make cursory barplots to visualize the functional annotations from each bin.
 These scripts are found under the [scripts][scripts-link] directory of this repository.
-Ultimately, this section goes from the gene calls files exported from An'vio to a tab-delimited text file required as input to the plotting script `barplot_rel_abundance.R`.
+Ultimately, this section goes from the gene calls files exported from Anvi'o to a tab-delimited text file required as input to the plotting script `barplot_rel_abundance.R`.
 To do this, gene calls from each bin need to be exported, and then the scripts can be run downstream for formatting and plotting.

 If you need help with running the custom scripts, pass in the `-h` flag.